Does white out and date inconsistency invalidate a trust?

 Answer:

-Typically, the use of white out is not acceptable on a legal document and errors on the document can be corrected by crossing out the mistake and the signor of the document initialing next to the error and correction.
-Improper corrections could open up the document to review for validity.
-However, a well drafted amendment that referenced the earlier issues, including name spelling corrections in white out and inconsistent date references could be fix the issues.
-The trustor (person who created the trust) could execute an amendment if he/she remains legally capable of signing the new document.
+Using white out on a legal document is generally not acceptable.
+Errors should be corrected by crossing out the mistake and having the signer initial next to the correction.
+Improper corrections can lead to questions about the document's validity.
+However, a well-drafted amendment that addresses these issues, including the name spelling correction and inconsistent dates, can resolve the problems.
+The trustor (the person who created the trust) can execute an amendment if they are legally capable of signing the new document.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.